Justinbomwell/COP4610_project_1/README.txt

     - if not a file return 0
     - if all instruction tokens running through pathRes are a file then returns 1

 12. void func(instruction * instr_ptr,int commandCounter)

 13. int isFile(const char * path)
+  - Uses access to check if c-string passed in is a file

 14. int isDirectory(const char * path)
+  - Uses stat to check if c-string passed in is a directory

 Known Bugs/Unfinished Portions: